jhashikhar/digital-signal-governance/docs/terminology-governance.md

 DSG terminology is governed according to conceptual clarity, boundary consistency, and governance relevance.

-The inclusion, exclusion, revision, or deprecation of terminology is not determined by commercial products, implementation approaches, vendor categories, or technology platforms.
+The admission, revision, deprecation, or removal of terminology is not determined by commercial products, implementation approaches, vendor categories, technology platforms, or organizational interests.

 ### 6. Stability